 How our tastes have changed and why we seem to prefer regional accents more now

 The very first BBC radio broadcast in 1922 set the tone – a voice that dominated the airwaves for decades.
-The linguists call it received pronunciation or RP – that’s the Queen’s or ‘standard’ English to everyone else.
-It was a dialect that became synonymous with radio and television but RP has been in terminal decline and we seem to have fallen in love with regional accents, but why?
+The linguists call it received pronunciation, or RP – that’s the Queen’s or ‘standard’ English to everyone else.
+It was a dialect that became synonymous with radio and television, but RP has been in terminal decline and we seem to have fallen in love with accents from all UK regions, but why?